• Skip to primary navigation

 Methodology

 The Aid Transparency Index aims to push donors to publish their aid and development information in an open data format.
 As the global aid landscape changes and donors make progress towards this goal, the methodology has been revised and developed to remain relevant.
-The Aid Transparency Index methodology was revised for the 2013 Index and again for 2018 and 2022.
+The Aid Transparency Index methodology is regularly revised between Indexes.

 More details of the methodology, scoring and indicator definitions are given below: